ndaneil/matterdoor/README.md

 <p align="center"><img src="./imgs/wiring1.jpg" height="200"><img src="./imgs/wiring2.jpg" height="200"></p>

 The three wires leaving the perfboard are to be connected to the LED strip.

+#### Creating the display

-Cut five, 12.5cm-long parts from the tube and cut five 12-pixel-long sections from the LED strip.
+Cut five, 12.5cm-long sections from the tube and cut five 12-pixel-long sections from the LED strip.
 The next step is placing the cut strip parts in alternate orientation parallel to each other.
 Soldering wires to the `GND` and `5V` pins on one side of the strips is the next step, then connecting these and joining it to the `5V` and `GND` wires leaving the perfboard.
 The `DIN` wire from the perfboard needs to be connected to the input of the first strip section.
 Placing the LEDs in the tubes is the next step, followed by soldering the data wires between the strips the following way:

 <p align="center"><img src="./imgs/rows-wiring.jpg" width="80%"></p>